Updates on Farlington Marshes

 There is still hope

-After the exceptionally high tide in April 2024, staff and volunteers worked hard to try and help the wildlife that calls Farlington home.
-The reedbed was washed out so, bearded tit nest structures were created to compensate for this loss and to give the bearded tits a helping hand.
+Staff and volunteers continue to work hard to try and help the wildlife that calls Farlington home.
+Staff will be doing all they can to help the breeding birds at Farlington.
+After the reedbed was washed out in 2024, bearded tit nest structures were created to compensate for this loss and to give the bearded tits a helping hand.
 We were delighted to find that some bearded tits utilised some of the homemade nest structures.
+We're hoping they will use them again this year.
+And the other wading birds will have another chance to nest and raise their young on the main marsh.

 Summer ringing activities saw 54 lapwings, 12 avocets, 9 redshanks, and 31 black-headed gulls ringed.
 Additionally, at least three oystercatcher chicks were observed with one of those chicks being ringed marking a first for Farlington.
 A ringed plover was also seen attempting to nest.
 This further highlights the reserve’s role as a critical breeding ground for these species.